hololocheck/Stock-Icons-Json-Generator/README.md

 We have released a helper tool to expand the "📦 Stock Icons" feature introduced in Keycap Generator v66.
 This tool allows anyone to easily edit and expand the icon library (`icons.json`) and add their own custom SVG icon sets to Keycap Generator.

+### ⚠️ Important Notes
+* **For Online Users:** You do **not** need this tool if you are simply using the online version of Keycap Generator.
+The online version already includes the standard icon set.
+* **For Local Customization:** This tool is specifically designed for users who download the HTML to run in a **local environment** and wish to manually customize or expand the icon library.

 ### 🎯 Background
 Keycap Generator v66 introduced the "Stock Icons" feature, allowing users to select common icons (arrows, media keys, etc.) as presets.